roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

+===

- ****** Becoming A Slut Wife: Christina (3) ****** byJust_Plain_Bob© One nice thing was during one of our many breaks Matt said that I was very pretty, smart, nice and funny.
+One nice thing was during one of our many breaks Matt said that I was very pretty, smart, nice and funny.
 "Not sexy?"
 I asked.
 He said that I was beyond sexy.
 He said that I was beyond sexy.
 He said that a guy could look at a sexy woman and enjoy the sight, but when a guy looked at me all he wanted to do was fuck me.
 He said Vince had said the same thing and that after we had finished in his office and left his office manager admitted that he wanted to fuck me.
 I told Matt he had learned well for his young age (21) and there would be many, many women in his future if he could continue to throw a line like that with a straight face.

  The team (well, except for me) was all excited.
 They had such a good time that Charlie (the manager) asked them if they would like to go another eighteen the next day and the guys were all for it.
 As soon as the guys had left for the golf course I called Matt to ask if he was available for a repeat performance.
 He was and we did.
 Our second get together wasn't quite as frantic as the first.
 I started out by giving Matt a nice leisurely blow job (did I ever tell you I give great head?) and then he did his best to make me wake up anyone in a five block radius who might have been sleeping (did I tell you I was a screamer?) and then we did re-runs for the rest of the day and all night.
 For an old broad (well my 33 compared to his 21 did make me an "older woman") there is nothing -- absolutely nothing -- that can compare with having a young guy - an Energizer Bunny - doing his best to drive you down through the mattress over and over and over -- well, you get the picture.